GrahamCobb/tidy-inbox-imap/README.md

 Deleted messages are actually moved to a specified Trash folder.

-Initially, the only criterion that can be specified is:
+Initially, the criterion is limited to:
 ```
-Specified Subject (no wildcards or regular expression) AND Not Starred
+Specified Subject (no wildcards or regular expression) AND NOT Starred
 ```

 # ToDo